sPrizio/bluebell/sepal/README.md

 - Inline edit/delete for phone numbers
 - Image screwing up the alignment in the accounts table
 - Cannot create an inactive account
-- Fix stuff in TradeTable.tsx
-- Correctly fetch trade record controls once we have imported trades to test with

 ## Improvements
 - Collapsible table rows for each date in the Market News table